hct-ux/preact-netlify/content/component/label.md

     focus
   - Keep labels short and functional (such as “Email address” not “What is your email address?” unless in a conversational context)
   - Keep assistive text concise and action oriented.
-If more text is needed
-  - use the help variant
+If more text is needed, use the help variant
 donts:
-  - The label itself is not help text nor should it provide instruction.
+  - The label itself is not help text nor should it provide lengthy instruction
 examples:
   - title: Default
     description: A simple text label with no formatting (bold, italic).
 All labels